The Maypop Passiflora incarnata Plant Information

-While the vine will have dozens of flowers, only a few will actually fruit.
-I have found several sources that say you get better fruit production by hand pollinating.
+The vines will have dozens of flowers, only a few will actually fruit.
+The flowers have a wonderful aroma that you can smell from many feet away.
+Several sources say you get better fruit production by hand pollinating.

-The maypop fruit is ripe when it turns from “Kermit the Frog” green to light green to yellow-orange in color.
+The maypop fruit is ripe when it turns from green to light green to yellow-orange in color.